LeeAnnEditor/o365hq/blog/Microsoft Search.md

 Microsoft Search presents a consistently integrated experience across the entire portfolio of Microsoft's applications and empowers people by intelligently finding relevant content quickly, both on the web and across an organization.
-Search wherever you are, you'll get the same great results and experience, secured for the enterprise.
+Search wherever you are -- you'll get the same great results and experience, secured for the enterprise.

 ![](https://o365hq.com/images/671.png)